GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 When the server has asked the client to join a session, it also sends MC_SESSION_INTEGRITY ({{session-integrity-frame}} frames to enable the client to verify packet integrity before processing the packet.
 A client MUST NOT decode packets for a session for which it has not received an applicable set of MC_SESSION_PROPERTIES ({{session-properties-frame}}) frames containing the full set of data required, or for which it has not received a matching packet hash in an MC_SESSION_INTEGRITY ({{session-integrity-frame}}) frame.

-The server ensures that in aggregate, all sessions that the client has currently been asked to join and that the client has not left or declined to join fit within the limits indicated by the last MC_CLIENT_LIMITS ({{client-limits-frame}}) frame the server received.
+The server ensures that in aggregate, all sessions that the client has currently been asked to join and that the client has not left or declined to join fit within the limits indicated by the initial values in the transport parameter or last MC_CLIENT_LIMITS ({{client-limits-frame}}) frame the server received.

 ## Client Response